Teng-Qiu-Clustering/scBiMapping/README.md

 # scBiMapping
-Fast and Accurate Non-linear Dimensionality Reduction and Cell Annotation for Large and High-dimensional Single-Cell Datasets
+Fast and Accurate Non-linear Dimensionality Reduction and Cell Annotation for Large and High-dimensional Single-Cell Datasets **Note: The initial version of this project was released on https://github.com/scBGI/scBiMapping, and subsequent maintenance of the project will be conducted here**

 # Install
 pip install scBiMapping